Last updated on November 21st, 2023 at 06:43 pm

 It doesn’t have to be anything fancy.
 Place several boxes with comfy padding in quiet and hidden places around the house.
 Then let your cats have their beauty sleep.

-You can also allow your cat access to wardrobes/closets if you don’t mind getting cat hair all over your clothes.
+You can also allow your cat access to wardrobes and closets if you don’t mind getting cat hair all over your clothes.

-Just make sure that your cat doesn’t sneak into the washing machine/dryer.
+Just make sure that your cat doesn’t sneak into the washing machine or dryer.